arnonram/swade-npc-importer/README.md

 - Español (thanks @Montver)
 - Português (Brasil) (thanks @lipefl)

-***Please Note:*** I work mainly with English sources, and I do try to test with the supported languages, but, due to the few non-English stat-blocks I have and due to trnaslation quirks, there will be more issus with the non-English.
+***Please Note:*** I work mainly with English sources, and I do try to test with the supported languages, but, due to the few non-English stat-blocks I have and due to translation quirks, there will be more issus with the non-English.

 My Apologies for that :)